strimzi/strimzi-kafka-bridge/development-docs/TESTING.md

 * Deploy the in-memory `Kafka Bridge` or standalone `Kafka-Bridge`
 * Deploy the WebClient

-Everything is setup in the `HttpBridgeTestBase` class.
+Everything is setup in the `HttpBridgeTestAbstract` class.
 In the static block we instantiate the Strimzi `Kafka` container, AdminClient to be shared across all test suites.
 In `@Before` we create our `Kafka` client, `Kafka Bridge` instance and lastly
 Webclient, which is used for communication with `Kafka Bridge` REST API.